 Internal discovery and lateral movement

-By far the most documented and developed parts of the leaked manual and tools are related to internal discovery and lateral movement.
+By far the most documented and developed parts of the Conti playbook and tools are related to internal discovery and lateral movement.
 The threat actors’ overall goal is to acquire Domain Administrator credentials and access to a domain controller from which they can deploy ransomware to all connected devices.

 Operators will execute ‘adfind.exe’, a commonly used auditing tool, to discover machines on the network in addition to relevant information about them – a tactic shared by many other threat actors.